 Exclamation Mark (!)

-An exclamation mark indicates strong feeling within a sentence, such as fear, anger or love.
-It is also used to accentuate feeling within the written spoken word.
+fear, anger or love.
+It is also used to accentuate feeling within the

 For example: